ModelEarth/community-data/process/naics/README.md

 # Processing NAICS by Zip Code

+The new process resides in [community-zipcodes](/community-zipcodes)

+The following can be absorbed and removed.

 From 2019 forward we'll pull zip data from the same census API as our [county and state processing](/data-pipeline/industries/naics/)

 The code and data in the current "process/naics" folder will be deleted.